dibe-sh/cleaner/docs/setup.md

 This script will create a test_project directory with sample files and directories matching the app’s criteria for deletion.
 It’s useful for testing the app in dry-run mode.

-You’re now ready to use the Cleaner App.
+You’re now ready to use the Cleaner.
 Head over to the [Usage Guide](./usage.md) to learn how to run the app.

 ## Download the Executable